fstwn/cockatoo/README.md

 ### You are invited to participate (yes - you!)

-- Contributing is easy as π (well...easier, actually).
+- Contributing is easy as Pi (well...easier, actually).
 Whether you are a designer, student, teacher or scientist working with CNC-knitting - just find out what Cockatoo can do for you.
 In order to make Cockatoo better, we need real-world testing!
 - If Cockatoo doesn't do the things you expected it to do or simply does not work: Tell me about it by [submitting an issue](https://github.com/fstwn/Cockatoo/issues/)!
 - To find out more about how you can help testing this software and making it better, have a look at the contribution guidelines.